End in itself

 I've used Timely now for a week and it's been very interesting.
 I seem to be able to plan only about half of the the time that I should have available.

 I've used Timely to plan my workdays this week.
-I'm at the office about 8 hours a day, so on Monday I naturally open Timely and slapped what I estimated to be about 8 hours of . . .
+I'm at the office about 8 hours a day, so on Monday I naturally open Timely and slapped what I estimated to be about 8 . . .

 This future we live in is brilliant.
 It's astonishing how many and varied services there are.
 There seems to exist a polished service for practically everything I have wanted to do related to Hacked Man so far.